 For example, one of my borrowers is Jose, who is bringing Bitcoin adoption through his exchange to both Click Here To Continue

 Today I'm continuing my Subscriber Questions Answered segment and going international.
-Today's question is from Ali, one of my Canadian subscribers, eh?
-Ali has a great question.
+Today's question is from Johnny, one of my Canadian subscribers, eh?
+Johnny has a great question.
 I LOVE answering questions from my subscribers so please feel free to comment here or email me any questions you have.

-Today's Question from Ali: Why haven't any of these p2p lending sites considered using a centralized currency or point system, instead of working all these legal loopholes to get around the SEC?
-Lenders Click Here To Continue
+Today's Question from Johnny: Why haven't any of these p2p lending sites considered using a centralized currency or point system, instead of working all these legal loopholes to get around the Click Here To Continue

 Bitfinex, short for Bitcoin Financial Exchange, is a Hong Kong based trading exchange allowing for the purchase and sale of Bitcoin, Litecoin, Darkcoin and now Terahertz (THS) of cloud based mining power.
 What Bitfinex is used for most often by most traders is leveraged Bitcoin trading, meaning they can borrow USD or BTC and use it to go long (buy) or short (sell and hope it goes down to buy back cheaper) in Bitcoin.